thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

 ## git checkout

 In git jargon, a "checkout" switches between different versions of either files, commits or branches - you will encounter _checkout_ for several tasks.
 You can also use it to discard un-staged changes.
-Add some text to <span class='file'>Chapters.md</span>, you can use <span class='terminalapp'>pico<(span)> as shown above.
+Add some text to <span class='file'>Chapters.md</span>, you can use <span class='terminalapp'>pico</span> as shown above.
 Save the edits and then check status.

 <span class='terminal'>$ git status</span>